-Auto Sound Retriever Link
+Sound Retriever Link

 When playing a compressed audio file on the player, the file's bitrate information is acquired using the Control with HDMI function, and the sound is optimized on the receiver based on this information.
-To activate the Auto Sound Retriever Link function, make the setting below.
+To activate the Sound Retriever Link function, make the setting below.

 1 Set the HDMI Setup's Control to ON, and set the Control Mode setting to ON.

-See HDMI Setup on page 56.
+See HDMI Setup on page 59.

 2 Set the S.RTRV (Auto Sound Retriever) setting to ON.
+See Setting the Audio options on page 63.